JupiterOne/sdk/docs/integrations/development_guide.md

 }
 ```

-Lastly, we will want to create an **.env** file with our configuration.
+Lastly, we will want to create a **.env** file with our configuration.
 Let's
 edit `.env.example` to match our project:

 📁 **`.env.example`**